Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Methods and materials

 \subsubsection{Kinematic and kinetic data}

-Retro-reflective markers were placed on 9 bony landmarks: greater trochanter, medial and lateral epicondyles of the femur, tibial tuberosity, medial and lateral malleoli, posterior calcaneus inferior to the insertion location of the Achilles tendon, and heads of the $1^{\rm st}$ and $5^{\rm th}$ metatarsals.
-Kinematic data were collected using an eight camera motion capture system (Qualisys AB, Gothenburg, Sweden) at 200 Hz.
-Force data were collected using an instrumented treadmill (Bertec, Columbus, OH, USA) at 2000 Hz.
-Both force and kinematic data were filtered using a $2^{\rm nd}$ order Butterworth lowpass filter at a 25 Hz cutoff frequency.
-Data were initially processed in Visual3D (C-Motion, Inc., Moyds, MD, USA) and subsequently in Python v3.11.5.
-For the medial-lateral swaying task, the treadmill belt was stopped and participants were asked to stand in a neutral posture and then slowly shift their weight from one foot to another without lifting either foot from the treadmill.
-Participants swayed at approximately 3 Hz.
-The walking trials were performed at 0.4~m/s.
-The slow walking speed ensured that the tethering cables were not a tripping hazard and did not tug on the sensitive electronics worn by the participants.
+Retro-reflective markers were placed on 9 bony landmarks on the left limb: greater trochanter, medial and lateral tibial condyles, tibial tuberosity, medial and lateral malleoli, posterior calcaneus inferior to the insertion location of the Achilles tendon, and heads of the first and fifth metatarsals.
+Kinematic data were collected using an eight-camera motion capture system (Qualisys AB, Gothenburg, Sweden) at 200~Hz.
+Force data were collected using a split-belt instrumented treadmill (Bertec, Columbus, OH, USA) at 2000~Hz.
+Both kinematic and force data were filtered using a zero-phase, fourth-order Butterworth lowpass filter with a cutoff frequency of 25~Hz.
+Rigid body segments were defined for the shank (tibia) using markers on the tibial condyles and malleoli, and for the foot using markers on the first and fifth metatarsal, and posterior calcaneus.
+The long axis of the shank was defined as the line joining the virtual ankle joint center (mid-point of the malleoli) to the virtual knee joint center (mid-point of the tibial condyles).
+The foot and shank segments were connected at the virtual ankle joint center, where the ankle moment was computed.
+Inverse dynamics calculations were performed in Visual3D (C-Motion, Inc., Moyds, MD, USA).
+For the medial-lateral swaying trial, the treadmill belt was stopped and participants were asked to stand in a neutral posture with one foot on each belt and then slowly shift their weight from one foot to another without lifting either foot from the treadmill.
+Participants swayed at approximately 0.2~Hz.
+For the walking trials, participants walked at 0.4~m/s.
+The slow walking speed ensured that the tethering cables were not a tripping hazard and did not tug on the fragile electronic devices worn by the participants.

-As the ground-truth measurement, compression force on the tibia was estimated as the sum of two forces: i) the ankle joint force projected onto the long axis of the tibia, and ii) the sagittal plane ankle moment divided by the moment arm of the Achilles tendon, assumed constant for each participant (5~cm) \citep{matijevich2019ground}.
-Time instants when the vertical ground reaction force was below 20~N or when the center of pressure was posterior to the ankle were excluded from the analyses.
+Following \citet{matijevich2019ground}, the reference compressive force on the tibia was estimated as the sum of two forces: i) the ground reaction force projected onto the long axis of the shank, and ii) calf muscle force.
+Calf muscle force was defined as the sagittal plane ankle moment (in the shank frame of reference) divided by the moment arm of the Achilles tendon.
+Rather than assuming a constant Achilles tendon moment arm as in \citet{matijevich2019ground}, we used the antero-posterior distance between the ankle joint center and the posterior calcaneus marker, similar to \citet{holowka2021human}.
+Time instants when the vertical ground reaction force was below 20~N or when the center of pressure was posterior to the ankle joint center were excluded from the analyses.